fire-3dc-validation/.github/profile/README.md

 Return the fox and a report.

-Output the fox as glb
+Output the fox as glb.

 Change the source asset.
             1. "generator" : "Khronos glTF Blender I/O v3.2.43 and by fire-3dc-validator version AAA FAILED"